Peter J. Denning: Operating system principles

-He led the ACM Digital Library project 1992-97, which went live in 1997.
+Denning led the ACM Digital Library project 1992-97, which went live in 1997.
 The Association for Computing Machinery became the first professional society to offer a fully searchable library of everything it ever published.

 Great Principles of Computing

-In 1999, he expanded the search for fundamental principles to cover all of computing.
+In 1999, Denning expanded the search for fundamental principles to cover all of computing.
 The discovery of natural information processes in biology, physics, economics, materials, and other fields convinced him that the basic definitions of computation had to be modified to encompass natural information processes as well as artificial.
 He and his team have produced a draft framework.

 The Great Principles framework revealed that "innovating" is a core practice of computing.
 Unable to find anyone who understood how to teach the skill of innovating, he joined with Bob Dunham and identified eight foundational practices of innovation.
-They published The Innovator's Way, a book laying the eight essential practices of successful innovation.
+In 2011, they published The Innovator's Way, a book laying the eight essential practices of successful innovation.

+In 2015, he and Craig H. Martell co-authored Great Principles of Computing, a slim volume which summarizes computer science principles which are fundamental to all technologies, in a form accessible to computer science students as well as those seeking a readable overview of the field.

+In 2019, he and Matti Tedre published Computational Thinking as part of the "MIT Press Essential Knowledge" series of concise books, providing an overview of what computational thinking is, and its applications in scientific thought and investigation.